 Step 4 – Surgical placement of a breast implant creates a breast mound.
 A breast implant can be an addition or alternative to flap techniques.
 Saline and silicone implants are available for reconstruction.
 Your surgeon will help you decide what is best for you.
 Reconstruction with an implant alone usually requires tissue expansion.

-Following your surgery for flap techniques and/or the insertion of an implant, gauze or bandages will be applied to your incisions.
+Following your breast reconstruction surgery in Beverly Hills which includes flap techniques and/or the insertion of an implant, gauze or bandages will be applied to your incisions.

 An elastic bandage or support bra will minimize swelling and support the reconstructed breast.
 A small, thin tube may be temporarily placed under the skin to drain any excess blood or fluid.